SaschaWillems/Vulkan/README.md

 <img src="./screenshots/vulkan_scene.png" height="128px">

 More of a playground than an actual example.
 Renders multiple meshes with different shaders (and pipelines) including a background.

-## Building
-*todo* : In progress
-The repository contains CMake files for all demos and all required headers to compile the example, so any platform that supports CMake and has a C++11 compatible compiler should work.

 ## Dependencies
 *Note*: Included in the repository